 You can update the configuration of an Installed Collector using the Collector Management API.
 For more information, see Collector API Methods and Examples.

-You can set up as many Sources as needed for a given Collector.
+You can set up as many as 1,000 Sources on a given Collector.
 A Source should be configured to collect similar data types.
 For example, you might set up three Local File Sources to collect router activity logs from three locations, and another Local File Source to collect logs from a web application.

 Each Source is tagged with its own metadata, as described in Metadata Naming Conventions.
 The more Sources you set up, the easier it is to isolate one of the Sources in a search since each Source can be identified by its metadata.